“The way you spend Christmas is far more important than how much.” – Henry David Thoreau

 Say no to waste!
 Christmas can cause some of the highest levels of food wastage in Australia as we stock up for the holidays.
-It not only impacts on your pocket but also on the environment, so try not to go toooo overboard.
+It not only impacts on your pocket but also on the environment, so YES eat all the yummy food but try not to go toooo overboard (it's hard, I know!).
 Plan out how many people you’ll be feeding and try to treat it like a regular social lunch or dinner.
-Do you really need that second roast meat (leftovers are obviously okay if you plan to eat them all!)
+Do you really need that second or third roast meat (leftovers are obviously okay if you plan to eat them all!)
 When you go food shopping, we recommend taking your shopping list as well as green bags.
 If you have them – reusable produce bags are a fantastic item to take shopping too!

 Yes, Aussies do love their roasts at Christmas.
 But did you know agriculture and meat production, in particular, have a pretty serious environmental footprint.
-Some say they contribute over 20% of all carbon emissions – others say it’s a little less or more - but regardless, it’s not something we can ignore.
+Some say they contribute over 20% of all carbon emissions – others say it’s a little less or more - but regardless, it’s an important issue and something we can all help to reduce.

 A great way to help the environment is to try cooking a little less meat, and swapping it out with a vegetarian option.
-We happily forgo meat at all times of the year but for those who don’t – try treating meat like an indulgence.
-It’s important to remember where it comes from, and to be mindful that it does cost the earth more.
+We happily forgo meat at all times of the year but for those who don’t – try swapping out one meat dish with a vegetarian one.
+You may find that eating less meat saves on your grocery bill too, so it's a win-win!

 I know, it seems like an obvious one.
 However as we produce so much extra waste at Christmas, it’s important to know what to recycle, where – check your local recycling centre!
 But we’ve also put together a few do’s and don’ts -